BHCSSD/10.3.4-Coolness-quiz/README.md

 i)  Starwars	j) Marvel Universe	k) Hunger Games
 ```

-5. Still in the draw function, print the user’s name and the value of the SCORE variable at all times somewhere near the bottom.
+5. In the draw function, show the user’s name and the value of the SCORE variable at all times somewhere near the bottom of your screen.

 ```
 Petra, your coolness score is currently:  4